 This is an initial public offering of our common stock.
-We currently expect the initial public offering price to be between \$9.00 and \$10.00 per share.
-We have been approved for quotation of our common stock on the Nasdaq National Market under the symbol "HBIO."
+We currently expect the initial public offering price to be between \$11.00 and \$13.00 per share.
+We have applied for approval for quotation of our common stock on the Nasdaq National Market under the symbol "HBIO."